bioball/mandolin/README.md

 ## Types

 This library makes no assumptions about type safety.
-The approach, rather, is to use Reads combinators to serialize monads that follow certain sets of rules.
+The approach, rather, is to use Reads combinators to serialize values that follow certain sets of rules.
 For example, in Scala, an `Option` of a `String` is notated as such:

 ```scala
 Option[String]